-We'll be using Thirlmere as the new source to supply drinking water for homes and businesses in West Cumbria.
+In spring 2022, we'll begin using Thirlmere as the new source to supply drinking water for homes and businesses in West Cumbria.

-We've taken great care during our planning and design of the pipeline to avoid the hilly terrain, environmentally designated sites, archaeological sites and urban areas.
+We took great care during our planning and design of the pipeline to avoid the hilly terrain, environmentally designated sites, archaeological sites and urban areas.

 The pipelines have been constructed to make the most of gravity and utilise the natural contours of the land - allowing the water to travel easily along the pipes without the need for pumps.

 There are several points on the pipeline route which required tunnels under rivers or key road crossings.
 There are five tunnels on the pipeline route - crossing under the River Greta, our longest tunnel section in the Castlerigg area, two tunnels in Keswick and another in the Cockermouth area.